-The PS5 console releases November 12 and is much more powerful than PS4
+PS5 vs. PS4 Pro: Which should you buy?

 The PS5's specs should eliminate bottlenecks found in previous generations, opening up new ways for developers to create games with more intricate gameplay systems in place.

-Memory and storage
+PS5 vs. PS4 Pro: Memory and storage

 Memory dictates how much data the system is currently using can be stored, read, and written at any given time.
-The PS5 uses 16GB of GDDR6 RAM (random-access memory), a much increased capacity and bandwidth compared to the RAM found in the PS4 Pro.
+The PS5 uses 16GB of GDDR6 RAM (random-access memory), a much-increased capacity and bandwidth compared to the RAM found in the PS4 Pro.
 Everything you see on screen is data that needs to be pulled from your game download to render it.
 The better your RAM, the more efficient it does this.

-The PS5 uses a solid-state drive (SDD) as opposed to the PS4 Pro's HDD (hard disc drive) for its storage.
+The PS5 uses a solid-state drive (SDD) instead of the PS4 Pro's HDD (hard disc drive) for its storage.
 This is important because an SSD allows for more data to be read faster.
-An SSD has no moving parts and data is stored on flash-memory chips.
+An SSD has no moving parts, and data is stored on flash-memory chips.
 HDDs use moving mechanical parts to read/write information, thus making the process slower.
+Where the PS4 could load 1GB of data in 20 seconds, the PS5 can load 2GB in .27 seconds (in perfect conditions).

 Games need to be rendered at lightning-fast speeds.
 That's what an SSD does best.